B-Robo Kabutack: Plot

-Fortunately, a team, composed of three "good" B-Robots, had completed the whole course of sleep-learning, and befriended Yuzuru Kouenji, Dr. Kouenji's grandson.
-With Yuzuru, and his friends Sayuri Mitaka and Kuranosuke Kichijouji, the three good B-Robots and the gang begin their search of the "Star Pieces" while overcoming the misdeeds of the three "bad" B-Robots.
+Fortunately, another team comprising three fully trained "good" B-Robots had completed their sleep-learning curriculum.
+These robots, along with Yuzuru Kouenji, Dr. Kouenji's grandson, and his companions Sayuri Mitaka and Kuranosuke Kichijouji, united forces to search for the elusive Star Pieces.
+Together, they navigated through challenges posed by the rogue B-Robots while striving to achieve their goal.

 Characters

-Short for "Bio Elementary Electronic & Transform Locomotive Eexivision Robot," the B-Robots are able to transform into the fighting Super Mode.
+Short for "Bio Elementary Electronic & Transform Locomotive Eexivision Robot", the B-Robots are able to transform into the fighting Super Mode.
 However, the time limit the mode longs on depends on the B-Robo as the earlier models have shorter timespans compared to the later ones.